Q: Are all your products organic, fair trade or wildcrafted? Are you Organic Certified?

 Q: Do you offer any pre-made and ready to use tinctures?

 A: We do not offer any pre-made tinctures.
 We prefer for you, the customer, to have the most personalized and effective tinctures available, by equipping you to make your own tinctures.
-We strive to provide you with the the knowledge, supplies, and support to make the exact herbal remedies that you want and need.
+We strive to provide you with the knowledge, supplies, and support to make the exact herbal remedies that you want and need, we do provide many herbal kits for your convienance.